RobertARandolph/AdmiralBumbleBee.com/_posts/2020-10-17-Editing-Lisp-Animated.md

 ## paredit-add-to-next-list

-Text Explanation: If the cursor is before a collection, add the previous sexp to that collection.
-If the cursor is after a collection, add the next sexp to the collection.
+Text Explanation: Move right and find a sexp to the left of a collection.
+Add that sexp to the beginning of the subsequent collection.

-Tree Explanation: If the node before the cursor is a collection, make the next sibling the rightmost child of node before the cursor.
-If the node after the cursor is a collection, make the previous sibling the leftmost child of the node after the cursor.
+Tree Explanation: "Move right across siblings until a collection is reached.
+Make the sexp before the collection the first child of that collection".

 ## paredit-add-to-previous-list

+Text Explanation: Move left and find a sexp to the right of a collection.
+Add that sexp to the end of the collection.

+Tree Explanation: "Move left across siblings until a collection is reached.
+Make the sexp after the collection the last child of that collection".

 ## paredit-backslash

+Text Explanation: Inserts a backslash.
+(Very useful if your backslash key is broken.)

+Tree Explanation: "Adds a sibling to the right with the value of a backslash."

 ## paredit-backward

 ## paredit-backward-barf-sexp
 ## paredit-backward-delete
 ## paredit-backward-down